ThermoEnergy needed a robust yet flexible solution allowing them to increase business opportunities and customization

 Since 2005, ThermoEnergy Systems Inc. has been providing complete turnkey systems for the greenhouse industry covering everything from the ground up.
 "We offer full service solutions for greenhouses including supply and install of greenhouse heating and cooling systems, irrigation systems, CO2 systems, hot water storage tanks, boiler install and service, greenhouse carts and fabrication of greenhouse structures," stated Dave Loewen.
 Each of their greenhouse solutions are custom designed to fit their customer’s needs.

-Many of the growing environments provide produce in Ontario and neighbouring regions, but the company’s market reach doesn’t stop there.
+Many of the growing environments provide produce in Ontario and neighboring regions, but the company’s market reach doesn’t stop there.
 “We are working on a three-phase project in Ohio,” said David Loewen.
 His official title is estimator, but he is heavily involved with sales and assists with shop floor production flow as needed.
 “When completed, the 100-acre Ohio project will grow a variety of vegetables and fruits under glass year-round.”

 Loewen explained the complexity of today’s greenhouses.
 “A greenhouse is a giant computer.
 Whether the vents should be closed or how much they should be opened, if the shade curtains should be down to protect the crops from too much sun or to retain heat, or how much heat needs to be pushed in is all automatically calculated and adjusted.
 Sensors feed information on the heat and humidity both outside and inside the greenhouse to the computer and it adjusts the various systems to create an optimal growing environment based on climate data built into the software.”